humdrum-tools/humdrum-documentation/guide/ch09/index.md

 .\*

-means \"zero or more instances of any characters.\" (Notice the plural
-\"characters;\" this means the repetition need not be of one specific character.)
+means "zero or more instances of any characters."
+(Notice the plural "characters;" this means the repetition need not be of one specific character.)
 This expression will match *any string*, including nothing at all (the *null string*).
 By itself, this expression is not very useful.
 However it proves invaluable in combination with other